opensearch-project/data-prepper/data-prepper-plugins/aggregate-processor/README.md

       ```
       The following Events will be allowed, and no event is generated when the group is concluded
       ```json
         { "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "bytes": 500 }
         { "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "bytes": 3100 }
       ```

+### <a name="tail_sampler"></a>
+* `tail_sampler`: The system processes incoming events and determines whether or not they should be allowed based on two criteria.
+The first criterion is based on whether or not an error condition is present.
+If any of the aggregated events meet this condition, then all events are allowed to be output.
+The second criterion is triggered when no error condition is specified or if it is false.
+In this case, only a subset of the events is allowed to pass through, determined by a probabilistic outcome based on the configured percent value.
+Since it is difficult to determine exactly when "tail sampling" should occur, the wait_period configuration parameter is used to determine when to conduct this sampling based on the idle time after the last received event.
+When this action is used, the aggregate `group_duration` is not relevant as the conclusion is based on the `wait_period` and not on the group duration.
+    * It supports the following config options
+       * `percent`: percent of events to be allowed during aggregation window
+       * `wait_period`: minimum idle time before tail sampling is triggered
+       * `error_condition`: optional condition to indicate the error case for tail sampling
+    * When the following three events arrive with `percent` is set to 33, and no error condition specified (or error condition evaluates to false)
+      ```json
+        { "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "bytes": 2500 }
+        { "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "bytes": 500 }
+        { "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "bytes": 1000 }
+      ```
+      The following Events may be allowed, and no event is generated when the group is concluded (Since this is probablistic sampling, exact output is fully deterministic)
+      ```json
+        { "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "bytes": 500 }
+      ```
+    * When the following three events arrive with in one second and the `error_condition` is set to `/bytes > 3000`
+      ```json
+        { "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "bytes": 2500 }
+        { "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "bytes": 500 }
+        { "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "bytes": 3100 }
+      ```
+      The following Events (all) will be allowed, and no event is generated when the group is concluded
+      ```json
+        { "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "bytes": 2500 }
+        { "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "bytes": 500 }
+        { "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "bytes": 3100 }
+      ```